emartin59/ideadash/app/views/main/_privacy_policy.md

 ### How does our site handle do not track signals?

-We don't honor do not track signals and do not track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
-We don't honor them because:
+We reserve the right to not honor do not track signals and do not track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
 We may honor the signals; however, if a user does not want to be tracked they can leave our site.

 ### Does our site allow third-party behavioral tracking?